 Recovery from Addison’s disease is dependent on the severity of the case at the time of presentation.
 Except for severe cases, overall recovery prognosis is positive.
 You can expect to manage your dog’s Addison’s disease for the rest of his life with medication.
 Without steroids, dogs relapse, and you will also need to take your dog to the veterinarian for monitoring.

 Monitoring consists of checking serum electrolytes (sodium/potassium levels) along with standard blood work.
 These tests check to see if the medication is at an appropriate dose or if adjustments need to be made.
 Once your dog is stabilized, veterinarians recommend measuring electrolyte levels every three months for the first year after diagnosis and regular check-ups every three to six months.

 Unfortunately, Addison’s disease cannot be prevented, except in rare cases where it is the result of a prolonged accidental dose of an adrenal enzyme inhibitor like trilostane, in which case correcting the dosage will prevent an Addisonian episode.

-Is there a vaccine for Addison’s disease?
+Is there a vaccine for Addison’s disease in Dogs?

 Addison’s disease is a hormonal condition.
 There is no vaccine.

 Addison’s disease in dogs is a hormonal disorder where they are unable to produce enough cortisol.
 Common symptoms include lethargy, vomiting and diarrhea.
 Often, Addison’s disease goes unnoticed until it is a medical emergency.
 Understanding the signs, symptoms, and treatment options will help you get your dog the veterinary care they need to give them the best prognosis.